commercionetwork/commercionetwork/docs/x/commerciokyc/README.md

 {
   "type": "commercio/MsgSetMembership",
   "value": {
-    "government_address": "<address of the government that sends this message>", "subscriber": "<address which membership will change based on this message>", "new_membership": "<membership type identifier>"
+    "government": "<address of the government that sends this message>", "subscriber": "<address which membership will change based on this message>", "new_membership": "<membership type identifier>"
   }